-I also work as an independent researcher in the fields of artificial intelligence, artificial life and computer science.
+I am an independent researcher in the fields of artificial intelligence, artificial life and computer science, based in Edinburgh, Scotland.
 My current work is mostly focussed on web-based research and applications of artificial life and open-ended evolutionary technology.

-In addition, I am an associate examiner for the University of London International Programmes and an associate member of the York Centre for Complex Systems Analysis (YCCSA) at the University of York.
+In addition, I am an associate examiner for the University of London International Programmes.

 Further biographical details